-Students will receive supervised experience in counseling and interview analysis, including use of audio and video tapes, client and supervisor feedback, and seminar.
-This course must be taken on at the site of admission.
+Students will receive supervised experience in counseling and interview analysis, including use of audio and video tapes, live supervision, client, supervisor, and colleague feedback, and seminar.
+This course must be taken at the site of admission.
 Repeatable, maximum of 10 credits.

 Course Content:

 This course is designed for students to partially meet the CACREP 2016 Standards requirements for the completion of a supervised practicum experience.
 Throughout this experience students will receive direct instruction on core counseling skills (didactic learning), supervision of counseling activity, and individual and group feedback.
 Students will have the opportunity to learn and develop counseling skills, initial diagnostic competencies, client record keeping, and the formation of treatment plans through a combination of lecture, demonstration, experiential activities, and guided practices.
 Subsequently counselors-in-training will work with clients while class members and supervisors observe.
-Required Text(s):